 Track bikes have low gears because top speed won’t is not a consideration.
 When you are riding these bikes, you rarely use top two gears.

-Trail and dual sport bike have lower gears too but not like track bikes.
-The purpose of these gears is to enable the ride have throttle control and less riding while at the same time have the best top speed.
+Trail and dual sport bikes have lower gears too but not like track bikes.
+The purpose of these gears is to enable the ride to have throttle control and less riding while at the same time have the best top speed.

-The only disadvantage of the two stroke bike is that they are louder and smellier.
-The good news is, two-stroke bike are easy to maintain.
+The only disadvantage of the two-stroke bike is that they are louder and smellier.
+The good news is, a two-stroke bike is easy to maintain.

 How Well Can You Repair The Bike?

 It is easy to jump to an expensive bike when you lack the skills to repair it.
-Let's face it, maintenance of cost of a power sport are pretty high.
+Let’s face it, the maintenance costs of a power sport are pretty high.

 Where are you are at in the bike riding?
-Are you a casual rider, a beginner or advanced person.
+Are you a casual rider, a beginner, or an advanced person?

-You don't have to choose a power sport bike if you are casual rider.
+You don’t have to choose a power sports bike if you are a casual rider.
 If you have any doubt about the skill level you have it best to go down a little bit and choose a bike that is a no-brainer to operate.